-Want to withdraw cash from a bank while you’re in Thailand with a foreign ATM card?
+Want to withdraw cash from a bank with a foreign ATM card while you’re in Thailand?
 This article will guide you through the process.

 What ATM cards work in Thailand

-Thailand banks accept foreign ATM debit/credit cards from major suppliers such as VISA, Mastercard, American Express (AMEX), and UnionPay.
+Thailand banks accept foreign ATM debit/credit cards from major suppliers such as VISA, Mastercard, American Express (AMEX), UnionPay, and JCB.

 Supported card types: